superluminar-io/cdk-java-workshop/docs/content/lab0/_index.md

 # Create your first Lambda function

+Now we will create our first Lambda function.
+We need to set up the Gradle structure, implement the handler, and wire it up with the CDK.

 ## Bootstrap

+Create a Gradle project in a folder called `lambda`:

 ```sh
 # Create a folder to hold the code for the Lambda function
 mkdir lambda